waleedsaifi0890/8Chili/README.md

 - Upwork: [Waleed Saifi](https://www.upwork.com/freelancers/waleedsaifi0890)

-I'd be happy to hear from you and discuss anything related to this project or any potential collaborations!
+I'd be happy to hear from you and discuss anything related to this project or any potential collaborations!!